Opinion | Trump considers adding a social media network to his list of failures

 That’s why Twitter worked so well for him: Because it’s the place where journalists congregate (along with a few hundred million other people), he could leverage it to achieve much wider attention than simply speaking to the like-minded people who followed him there.

-But a platform solely populated by his supporters will probably suffer the same problem sites like Parler had: With only conservatives in attendance, even those who went there enthusiastically at the beginning didn’t find it all that compelling.
+But a platform solely populated by his supporters will probably suffer the same problem sites such as Parler had: With only conservatives in attendance, even those who went there enthusiastically at the beginning didn’t find it all that compelling.
 If you own the libs on your social media site but no libs are there to hear it, have the libs actually been owned?

 I’d also question whether even Trump’s supporters feel like they desperately need to hear more from him.
 He pops up from time to time on Fox News, and now that they’ve detoxified from the daily Trumpian deluge, they might find that they don’t really need to get his thoughts on a minute-to-minute basis.